dwilliam62/nix-iso/Tools-Included.md

 - btrfsmaintenance

 Notes
-- The recovery ISO also packages scripts/ into $PATH (e.g. install-btrfs.sh).
+- The live ISOs package scripts/ into $PATH (e.g. install-btrfs.sh).
 - The live ISO enables sshd with password auth for convenience (change after install).
-- Base ISO profiles (minimal/gnome/cosmic) inherit baseline tools from common.nix, but the recovery profile is the superset intended for install and rescue workflows.
+- The recovery toolset is included by default in all profiles; the dedicated recovery profile is maintained for compatibility but reuses the same module.